 Prior to this offering, there has been no public market for the common stock.
-The initial public offering price for the common stock has been determined by negotiation among F5, the selling shareholder and the representatives.
-Among the factors that were considered in determining the initial public offering price were prevailing market and economic conditions, revenues and earnings of F5, market valuations of other companies engaged in activities similar to F5, estimates of the business potential and prospects of F5, the present state of our business operations, our management and other factors deemed relevant.
+The initial public offering price for the common stock will be determined by negotiation among F5, the selling shareholder and the representatives.
+Among the factors to be considered in determining the initial public offering price are prevailing market and economic conditions, revenues and earnings of F5, market valuations of other companies engaged in activities similar to F5, estimates of the business potential and prospects of F5, the present state of our business operations, our management and other factors deemed relevant.
+The estimated initial public offering price range set forth on the cover of this preliminary prospectus is subject to change as a result of market conditions or other factors.